Pantai Jerudong Specialist Centre: Location

-The hospital is located up north of Jerudong Park and lies on the right of Jerudong Park Medical Centre.
-PJSC is also located at the coast overlooking the South China Sea and the west of the BRIDEX International Conference Centre.
+The hospital is located north of Jerudong Park, situated on the right of Jerudong Park Medical Centre.
+PJSC is also located at the coast overlooking the South China Sea, and the west of the BRIDEX International Conference Centre.

 History

 It houses The Brunei Cancer Centre (TBCC), a medical centre in the country for treating cancer-related cases, and the Brunei Neuroscience Stroke and Rehabilitation Centre (BNSRC), a medical centre for stroke rehabilitation and other neurological cases.
 Both centres were completed in 2017.

-On 22 June 2019, Institute of Brunei Technical Education signed a Memorandum of Understanding (MoU) with the hospital.
+On 22 June 2019, Institute of Brunei Technical Education (IBTE) signed a Memorandum of Understanding (MoU) with the hospital.
 Baiduri Bank collaborated with PJSC to host a cancer awareness workshop in the bank's headquarters.